nimloth05/derbydump/README.md

 # derbydump

 Derby SQL dump.
 This project will take a Derby database and export the data in it to a file.
 It is similar, but not feature parity, to the mysqldump executable.

+## Fork

+- Updated gradle to version 5.0
+- Updated apache derby to 10.14 (still works with java 8)

 ## Features